arneladedovic/rock-paper-scissors/README.md

 * Add more games to the page.

 * Add images so the player can see what option the computer choose.

+## Technologies Used

+* Balsamiq - used to create the wireframes.
+* GitHub - used to deploy the website.
+* GitPod - used to edit the website.
+* HTML5 - provides structure and content for the website.
+* CSS - provides the styling.
+* Javascript - provides the interactivity.